viant/bqtail/e2e/regression/cases/027_transient_project/README.md

 ### Scenario:

 This scenario tests data ingestion with explicit transient project ProjectID, that is difference from CF default project.
-Make sure that you have setup separate e2e project with credentials (run.yaml -> bqCredentials)
+Make sure that you have setup separate e2e project with credentials (run.yaml -> bqCredentials), remove skip.txt

 [@rule.yaml](rule/rule.yaml)
 ```yaml